marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > - **Input 1:** no-connected.
 > - **Input 2:** no-connected.
 > - **Input 3:** no-connected.

-> [!TIP]
-> Create a for-loop and loop the attribute wrangle with feedback.

 ``` c
 """ Blue based on nearpoints. """;